sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-slider-extension/cp-mobile-dev-kit-slider-extension.md

     }
     ```

-5. Save the `MySliderPlugin/iOS/MySlider.ts` file.
+5. Save the `MySliderPlugin/iOS/MySlider.ts` file if not saved already.

 6. In `MySliderPlugin/MySlider.ts` file, copy and paste the following code.